netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Shipping Product
 ~~~~~~~~~~~~~~~~~

+The shipping product is selected automatically based on the destination country
-For domestic orders, the following products are available:
+or can be chosen manually in the packaging popup.
+The following products are available:

+**Domestic (DE → DE):**

-* National Shipment (Paket National) for parcels up to 31.5 kg
+* V01PAK – DHL Paket (up to 31.5 kg)
-* Merchandise Shipment (Kleinpaket) for smaller/low weight goods
+* V62KP – DHL Kleinpaket

+**International (EU + Rest of World):**

+* V53WPAK – DHL Paket International
+* V66WPI – DHL Warenpost International

 Service selection
 ~~~~~~~~~~~~~~~~~

-Aside from the services that can be selected by the customer in the checkout, there are other services available for merchants in the DHL Business Portal (Geschäftskundenportal).
-The available services for the current delivery address are shown in the popup window for selecting the shipment articles.
+Aside from the services that can be selected by the customer in the checkout, there are other services available for merchants in the packaging popup.
+The available services for the current shipping product and delivery address are shown in the popup window for selecting the shipment articles.

 .. image:: images/en/merchant_services.png
-   :scale: 175 %
+   :width: 16cm

 The services selected by the customer in the checkout will already be selected here.
 Also, the service *Address validation* (Print only if codeable) will be selected if enabled in the general `Module configuration`_.

+.. admonition:: Read-only services

+   Services selected by the customer during checkout (e.g. preferred location, preferred neighbour, Closest Drop Point) and payment-derived services (Cash on Delivery) appear as **disabled checkboxes** in the packaging popup.
+The merchant can see them but cannot change them.

+Not all services are available for all shipping products.
+The packaging popup automatically shows only applicable services based on the selected product and route.

+**Delivery services:**

+* Additional Insurance (checkbox, insured value equals order total)
+* Return Shipment (checkbox)
+* Bulky Goods (checkbox)
+* Visual Check of Age (A16 / A18)
+* Named Person Only (checkbox)
+* No Neighbour Delivery (checkbox)
+* GoGreen Plus (checkbox, only available if booked by customer in checkout)

+**Location services:**

+* Parcel Outlet Routing (checkbox + email input, pre-filled from order)
+* Preferred Location / Preferred Neighbour (from checkout, if selected)

+**International services:**

+* Endorsement (Return / Abandon)
+* Delivery Type (Economy / Premium / CDP) — when the customer selects Closest Drop Point (CDP) in the checkout, the Delivery Type is pre-set to CDP and locked
+* PDDP (checkbox, auto-enabled for CH, GB, NO, US destinations)

+**Payment services:**

+* Cash on Delivery (automatic, read-only — enabled when the order uses a COD payment method as configured in `Shipment Orders`_, hidden otherwise)

 Please note that the following inputs are **not** allowed for *drop-off location* and *neighbor*: